-A feature of the interior is the stunning staircase balustrade, the creation of artist Charlie Whinney, an old friend of her husband.
+A feature of the interior is the stunning staircase balustrade that’s lined with some luxury lighting, the creation of artist Charlie Whinney, an old friend of her husband.
 Crafted from a local chestnut tree and steam-bent into shape it’s a major talking point – especially as his work has been displayed at the V&A Museum, Chelsea Flower Show, Harvey Nichols and, thanks to the connection, now too in Caune Minervois!

 Together with her friend, Bridget Farrell, who was also involved in the Oxford enterprise, she quickly established a great reputation for food.
 “We source local products and focused on serving a variety of vegetarian food as well as more traditional fare and it’s very popular with repeat clientele.
 While we close for three months over winter, the rest of the year is always busy.
 There are thrice weekly markets over the summer months and we also hold music nights,” Ollie says.

 But wait there truly is more to this property, on the second floor are two ensuite bedrooms in an apartment which was until recently their ideal home.

 Time moves on, with two small children and Daniel’s flourishing artistic blacksmith business now taking centre stage, they decided to buy another house in the area and to sell La Mangeoire providing Ollie with the opportunity to focus on new projects.